Editor’s note: this post was altered after it was published. For an explanation, go here.

 Monty Bennett is a wealthy hotelier.
 He is the founder, chairman, and CEO of Ashford (NYSE: AINC) and the founder and chairman of Ashford Hospitality Trust (NYSE: AHT) and Braemar Hotels & Resorts (NYSE: BHR).
 D Magazine profiled him in 2016.
 An excerpt: “He is CEO of the Ashford Group, a set of private and publicly traded companies that invest in, develop, and manage hotel properties.
 It’s one of the top 20 players in that industry in the country, with more than 130 properties around the world and $6 billion in assets.”

-D Magazine wrote on its blog in October 2020 about a New York Times investigation that revealed that Bennett was involved with a pay-to-play fake journalism effort to burnish the image of his company after it had taken heat for accepting millions in government assistance after the pandemic hit.
+D Magazine wrote on its blog in October 2020 about a New York Times investigation that revealed that Bennett was involved with a dubious journalism effort in which he requested articles to burnish the image of his company after it had taken heat for accepting millions in government assistance after the pandemic hit.

-Shortly after that post, a pay-to-play website positioning itself as a Dallas news outlet wrote a story in which Bennett accused D Magazine of being a pay-to-play operation.
+Shortly after that post, Dallas City Wire, a site run by Metric Media, which the New York Times accused of being a pay-to-play operation, wrote a story in which Bennett accused D Magazine of being a pay-to-play operation.
 The story included the following line: “Bennett, who knew the magazine’s recently deceased publisher Wick Allison, said the magazine has deteriorated since his death.”

 D Magazine has never published editorial that was paid for and controlled by an advertiser.